seermer/HollowKnight_RL/README.md

 Python 3 (tested with Python 3.10) <br>
 Windows 10 or 11 <br>
-Screen with at least (1280, 720) resolution <br>
+Screen with at least width/height of (1280, 720) resolution (note that this can be modified to smaller resolution in hkenv.py, but then you need to rewrite quite a bit of recognition codes) <br>
-CUDA GPU (You can also try CPU, the code will still work, but then you need to install the libraries on your own, because requirements.txt contains CUDA related packages) <br>
+CUDA GPU <br>
 The newest version of Hollow Knight Game (tested with Steam version) <br>
 packages listed in requirements.txt <br>